 - health insurance proof

 Documents required upon registration

-A full set of original documents needs to be presented for inspection in order to enrol.
-To avoid problems with enrolment, due to missing or incomplete documentation, we suggest you prepare documents required in advance, especially those which you cannot obtain in Poland.
-In most cases it refers to apostille or legalisation of school certificate.
-You will also need a valid passport or an ID card (for European Union citizens) or a passport (for non-European Union citizens) to be able to successfully enrol.
+A complete set of original documents must be presented for inspection to enroll.
+To avoid enrolment problems due to missing or incomplete documentation, we suggest you prepare required documents in advance, especially those you cannot obtain in Poland.
+In most cases, it refers to apostille or legalization of diploma.
+You will also need a valid passport or an ID card (for European Union citizens) or a passport (for non-European Union citizens) to enroll successfully.

 Documents required upon enrolment

-Documents listed below (originals together with their copies) are required to successfully enrol.
+Documents listed below (originals and copies) are required to enroll successfully.
 You should submit them to the appropriate student office.
-The student office will only keep copies of the documents, after checking their validity against originals.
-Please contact the appropriate student office if you cannot come to Poland to submit documents by the deadline given—contact data you will find in respective study card at www.erk.uj.edu.pl.
+The student office will only keep copies of the documents after checking their validity against originals.
+Don’t hesitate to get in touch with the appropriate student office if you cannot come to Poland to submit documents by the given deadline—you may find the contact data on irk.uj.edu.pl in the ‘contact’ section.